-DHA is docosahexanoic acid.
-It has anti-inflammatory properties and plays a vital role in brain development.
+- DHA: DHA is docosahexaenoic acid which has anti-inflammatory properties and plays a vital role in brain development.
 Sources of DHA are eggs and certain algae.
 Eggs are very low in glutamate.

-Chamomile, skullcap and valerian are great for reducing anxiety and relieving the stress associated with seizures.
-Milk thistle can support and protect the liver, especially if your dog’s taking conventional anti-seizure drugs that have toxic effects on the liver.
+- Herbs: Chamomile, skullcap and valerian are great for reducing anxiety and relieving the stress associated with seizures.
+Milk thistle can support and protect the liver, especiall if your dog’s taking conventional anti-seizure drugs that have toxic effects on the liver.

 Gelatin is considered a brain-protective food because it is rich in glycine.
 Glycine is an amino acid that’s believed to protect brain tissue from damage associated with seizures.